filipw/intro-to-qc-with-qsharp-book/README.md

 ## Compatibility notes

-The `main` branch in this repository contains the sample code that matches the content of the book *as it was published*.
-The code was written using the version [0.21.2112180703](https://learn.microsoft.com/en-us/azure/quantum/release-notes-2021#qdk-version-0212112180703) of the QDK and the Q# language, which was released on the 14th December 2021.
+The [main](https://github.com/filipw/intro-to-qc-with-qsharp-book) branch in this repository contains the sample code that matches the content of the book *as it was published*.
+The code was written using the version [0.21.2112180703](https://learn.microsoft.com/en-us/azure/quantum/release-notes-2021#qdk-version-0212112180703) of the QDK and the Q# language, which was released on 14th December 2021.
+The code should also work fine with all the newer versions of QDK lower than 1.0 (the last pre-1.0 release was [0.28.302812](https://learn.microsoft.com/en-us/azure/quantum/release-notes-2023#qdk-version-028302812) on 15 September 2023).

+[QDK 1.0](https://devblogs.microsoft.com/qsharp/announcing-v1-0-of-the-azure-quantum-development-kit/) was released on 12 January 2024 and contains numerous breaking changes and feature gaps in the libraries and in the language itself.
+The code samples ported to that release can be found on the [qdk-1.0](https://github.com/filipw/intro-to-qc-with-qsharp-book/tree/qdk-1.0) branch.